-In this section, we examine the origins, definitions, and categories of perspective.
+In this section, we explore the etymology, definitions and categories of perspective.

 Most people have observed that objects diminish in size as they recede farther from the eye; that parallel lines appear to converge; that in general, the appearance of objects differs from reality.
 The rules governing this difference are determined by the principles of perspective.
 Yet this simple statement hides vast complexity.

-As we shall learn, there are many types, definitions, categories, and applications of Technical Perspective.
-Still, all deal with how the dimensional world appears from a particular viewpoint (or multiple viewpoints).
+As we shall learn, there are many types, definitions, categories, and applications of Optical Perspective.
+Still, all deal with how the three-dimensional world appears from a particular viewpoint (or multiple viewpoints).
 Perspective is concerned with observing, capturing, recording, modelling, shaping, representing, and projecting visual appearances.

 More recently, perspective techniques have been employed to link, order, and explore vast numbers of digital images on new media systems.

-Let us now explore the fascinating topic of perspective.
+Let us now examine the fascinating topic of perspective.

 How can we adequately define perspective?

 One definition in the context of pictorial and scenic art is: “The term ‘perspective’ may refer to any graphic method, geometrical or otherwise, that is concerned with conveying an impression of spatial extension into depth, whether on a flat surface or with form shallower than that represented.
 Perspective composition results when the artist adopts a visual approach to drawing and consequently portrays perspective phenomena such as diminution of the size of objects at a distance and the convergence of parallel lines in recession from the eye.”